Across Sydney, we’re finally starting to see people moving back into the inner-city apartments.

 In smaller apartments, you’re actually getting quite a lot of land, which has significant value in blue-chip areas.
 Four apartments on 1000 sqm, is a far better equation, than 300 apartments on 4000sqm.

-While it’s positive that people are heading back to the inner city, if you’re thinking about investing in those types of areas, it might be worth looking at better options.
+While it’s positive that people are heading back to the inner city, if you’re thinking about investing in those types of areas, it might be worth looking at better options and seek advice from the top buyers agent in Sydney.